|START DATE:||2019-20 School Year|

 Educate.
 Inspire.
 Lead.

-Are you hard-working and passionate about helping urban students graduate from high school and college?
+Are you hard-working and passionate about ensuring urban students graduate from college?

 Are you inspired by the transformative capacity of Catholic education in the Jesuit tradition?

-Are you courageous, energetic, and optimistic, quick to recognize the good in every student?
+Are you energetic and optimistic, quick to recognize the good in every student and opportunity in every challenge?

 Are you an empathetic listener who builds trusting relationships with students, parents, and colleagues?

-Are you organized and efficient, able to fulfill varied responsibilities in a fast-paced environment?
+Are you efficient and entrepreneurial, ready to fulfill diverse responsibilities in a fast-paced, evolving environment?

 If so, Cristo Rey Jesuit High School needs your talent to enrich our supportive, college-bound learning community, serve families who embrace bold dreams for their children, and inspire students to lead through service to others.